nthaihoc/hoc-sphere/docs/research-logs/ccr-notes/note01.md

-# Self-Supervised Learning Model: A Simple Framework for Contrastive Learning of Visual Representations
+# :material-note-edit-outline: Self-Supervised Learning Model: A Simple Framework for Contrastive Learning of Visual Representations
 ---

 ## Outlines